darkrenaissance/darkfi/doc/src/misc/ircd/ircd.md

 You can change your nickname using `/nick foo`, and navigate channels using F5/F6 or ALT+X where X is the channel number displayed.

+Channels can be moved around using `/buffer move N` where N is the new position of the buffer in the list.
+Use `/layout store` to save the current layout of the buffers.

 ## Network-level privacy